Bethel Motor Speedway: History

 In 2019, the management team, consisting of George Van Arsdall-general manager, Peter Reynolds-track promoter, and Jeff Lefcourt-business owner, negotiated a NASCAR sanction.
 The speedway and all of its weekly divisions race under the NASCAR banner, with end of year contingencies as well as insurance benefits.

 2020, The management team now included announcer and race car driver Andy Crane in the promoter role along with Van Arsdall and Lefcourt.

 At the end of the 2021 season Dawn Roemer, a long time supporter, car owner, photographer, and pit steward for the speedway, was promoted to interim Director of Promotions and Marketing.

 For 2022 a change up in management members would promote Roemer to Director of Promotions and Marketing, and move Brian Bauernfeind, a long time behind the scenes, supporter, sponsor, former racer and car owner, and grounds maintenance to the management team.
 Amongst new divisions brought to the track in the ChampKarts and Mini Van Enduros, Small Car Sundays became a new inexpensive way for fans to come check out the track on select Sunday afternoons for just $5 a head.

+By 2024, the NASCAR banner was dropped by the speedway, operating as an “outlaw” track.
+September 29th, 2024 would mark the closing of the speedway for a hiatus, stemming from that point to present.

+The speedway sat idle in 2025, after the annual permit was retained.

+Things are in motion to obtain the 2026 permit, albeit, no weekly racing is planned to occur at the speedway in the near future.
+At present it will be a special event speedway, with the possibility of racing 1-3 races max for the 2026 season.